CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/apps/user-service/MongoDBSetup.md

 ![alt text](./GuideAssets/Selection4.png)

 6. You will be prompted to set up Security for the database by providing `Username and Password`.
-Select that option and enter `Username` and `Password`.
+Select that option and enter `admin` and `admin_user_service`.
 Please keep this safe as it will be used in User Service later on.

 ![alt text](./GuideAssets/Security.png)